Best mortgage deals for first-time buyers

 Fixed for two years then reverts to SVR (currently 4.84%)

-The Loughborough has the most competitive fixed rate deal for first time buyers.
+The Loughborough also has a competitive fixed rate deal for first-time buyers.
 Its two-year 2.19% fix comes with a £499 product fee will cost £780 per month, £9,606 per year over two years.
 Despite being a smaller mutual, Loughborough lends across England and Wales.

 Longer fixed rate deals

-For those looking to fix for a longer period the West Brom offers a 2.99% rate, fixed until April 2022.
-This mortgage costs £853 a month - £10,118 per year over the fixed period - and comes with £1,000 cashback, although an initial £199 fee is charged.
+For those looking to fix for a longer period the Leek offers a 2.55% rate, fixed until June 2022.
+This mortgage costs £812 a month - £9,981 per year over the fixed period - and comes with £995 in fees.

 Nationwide, up to 90% LTV, 3.89%